Get involved with IEEE WIE

 Also, on this form you can add your two additional references.
-If you need IEEE WIE’s assistance for references please leave this section blank and WIE will assist with finding references for you.
+If you need IEEE WIE’s assistance for references please leave this section blank and IEEE WIE will assist with finding references for you.

 For additional information, visit the IEEE Senior Member Web page.

 No. Men are welcomed and encouraged to join IEEE WIE.

 No. IEEE WIE members are engineers, scientists, and allied professionals whose technical interests are rooted in electrical and computer sciences, engineering, and related disciplines.

 The IEEE Annual Statistics contain membership statistics.
 To view this information, you must be an IEEE member in good standing.
 Specific IEEE WIE statistics available in this report are “IEEE Women Members by Grade” and “IEEE Women Members by Region by Grade”.

 If you need additional membership data, each Section has a designated SAMIEEE recipient that has access to the SAMIEEE database (access is given to a defined list of current Volunteers based on the office they hold).

 Yes, a Spanish version of the IEEE WIE brochure is available.